 Still, if you’re like many business owners, one aspect of SEO could be giving you trouble: meta descriptions.

 Reading other people’s meta descriptions will make the process look deceptively simple, but that simplicity is the very thing that makes them so hard to write.
-The 160-character limit means the meta description can’t be much longer than a tweet.
+The rough 155-character limit means the meta description can’t be much longer than a tweet.

 All together, it’s just twenty one words.
 Clever naming helps Death Wish Coffee pack a punch here.
 With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and what defines its brand (hardcore, but tongue-in-cheek about it).